ShadwLink/shadwlink.github.io/_posts/2026-03-17-the-trilogy-godot-edition-part-2-model-hierarchy-loading.md

 ![Claude in Godot](/assets/images/the-trilogy-godot-edition/part-2-claude.png)

-That's it for now, see you in part 3!
+That's it for now, we'll get to Material and Skeleton loading in another part, but first we'll make a little sidestep and checkout collision loading!